70% of Washington residents 16 and older have received at least one COVID vaccine shot

 State Secretary of Health Dr. Umair Shah said that while COVID-19 case counts are flattening across the state with most counties seeing continued declines, the variants of concern remain something to be watched.

-Just a few weeks ago, the delta variant represented about 5% of the cases in Washington.
+A few weeks ago, the delta variant represented about 5% of the cases in Washington.
 Now, that percentage has ballooned to more than 40% of the confirmed coronavirus cases, said Shah.

 The delta variant, first identified in India, is responsible for surges of new infections globally and in the United States.

-Shah said he’d be more worried, though, if the variant were to also start showing up disproportionately in unvaccinated communities or popping up in breakthrough cases.
+Shah said he’s not worried, though, because the variant is not showing up disproportionately in unvaccinated communities or popping up in breakthrough cases.

-He said the single best thing people can do to protect themselves from the virus and its variants was to get vaccinated.
+He said the single best thing people can do to protect themselves from the virus and its variants is to get vaccinated.

 “We are going to live with this virus for a long time coming,” he said.
 “We need to be ready for that.”